-Full weight bearing
+☐ Full weight bearing

 Partial weight bearing

-Toe touch weight bearing
+☐Toe touch weight bearing

 - CPM(Continuous Passive Motion) Machine: Begin using your CPM out of the brace within 48 hours of surgery.
-Begin 0-40 degrees only and maintain until the first post operative appointment.
+Begin 0-40 degrees and advance 5-10 degrees each day.
 Try to attain 4-6 hours per day for 6 full weeks. - Activity: Unless otherwise instructed, you should begin ankle pump exercises as demonstrated on the exercise handout on the first day after surgery.
-You may begin range of motion but do not exceed 1-90 degrees of flexion(bending).
-Do not engage in activities which increase knee pain/swelling (prolonged periods of standing or walking) over the first 7-10 days after surgery. - Brace: Brace is to be worn at all times, day and night, except hygiene and prescribed exercises.
+Do not engage in activities which increase knee pain/ swelling (prolonged periods of standing or walking) over the first 7-10 days after surgery.
+While exercise is important, don't over-do it. - Brace: If brace is supplied, brace is to be worn at all times, day and night, except hygiene and prescribed exercises.
 Brace is to remain locked in full extension for 2 weeks or until directed to unlock. - Elevation: Rest and elevate your leg for the first 3-5 days.
 Do not place a pillow only under your knee.
 Instead, elevate with a pillow under your calf and ankle, with your knee kept straight. - Diet: The anesthetic drugs used during your surgery may cause nausea for the first 24 hours.
 Following surgery, begin with clear liquids and light foods.
 You can progress to your normal diet if not nauseated.
-If nausea and vomiting become severe or if you show signs of dehydration (lack of urination), please call the surgical team. - Driving: No driving until permitted by the surgical team. - Work/School: May return to sedentary work or school 3-4 days after surgery, if pain is tolerable.
+If nausea and vomiting become severe or if you show signs of dehydration (lack of urination), please call the office. - Driving: No driving until permitted by the surgical team. - Work/School: May return to sedentary work or school 3-4 days after surgery, if pain is tolerable.